xctrex/CS529Engine/GameEngine/README.txt

+    Collision between projectiles, player and enemies present Two different types of enemies, regular asteroids and asteroids that shrink and get faster as their health goes down.
-    Collision between projectiles, player and enemies present Controls screen - left click to toggle controls screen Requirements easy to test -
+    Controls screen - left click to toggle controls screen Requirements easy to test -
     Game has a win/lose condition - destroy all the asteroids to move on to the next level.
 Run into the asteroids too many times and